10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 (in thousands)Amount

-The Company is required to provide the Massachusetts Department of Public Health and New Jersey Department of Environmental Protection financial assurance demonstrating the Company’s ability to fund the decommissioning of its North Billerica, Massachusetts and Somerset, New Jersey production facilities, respectively, upon closure.
+The Company is required to provide the Massachusetts Department of Public Health financial assurance demonstrating the Company’s ability to fund any decommissioning of its North Billerica, Massachusetts production facility in the event of any closure.
 The Company has provided this financial assurance in the form of a $30.3 million surety bond.

 10. Intangibles, Net